The Knight and The Moth: Rachel Gillig’s Best Yet?

 Star Rating: 5 stars

-Spice Rating: 1
+Spice Rating: 1 chili pepper

 Sybil’s Visions and the Headiness of Dreams Yet Told…

 Diviners, the Daughters of Aisling, ethereal and nameless.
 Only foundling girls are used as Diviners.
 With their gossamer delicacy, a whisper in the dark.
-They do not know each other’s names nor the color of their eyes.
+They do not know each other’s names or the color of their eyes.
 Nuns, in a sense, but something more.
 Something worse.
-Swords and armor mean nothing within the walls as if the magic within is a formidable adversary.
+Swords and armor mean nothing within the walls, as if the magic within is a formidable adversary.
 Their only task is a murky lavender-drenched dream, something none want to commit themselves to.
 Drawing straws with Sybil’s fellow diviners to see which one has to do it, round and round, until the winner, no, the loser, is chosen.

 Rachel Gillig’s writing style is airy.
 Within the pages is dreamy prose, a romantic fairy tale that reads like a medieval Pan’s Labyrinth, drenched in twisty parables and shadowed by the deadly cost of truth.
 Though it takes a moment to find its flow, the story unfolds like mist swirling in the air.
 Slow, immersive, inescapable, and atmospheric, it captures you with its clutches, sinking you into the swell of the narrative and enrapturing you… and then ruining you for all other stories.